oigwe-frx/pathAI-case-study/README.md

 Over the past 20 years, there have been significant trends and innovations in computational pathology.
 Integrating AI and machine learning into pathology has led to the development of automated image analysis, predictive diagnostics, and personalized treatment recommendations.
 Digital pathology and the creation of comprehensive pathology databases have also become increasingly prevalent [^11^].

 **Major Companies in the Field:**
-PathAI faces competition from companies such as Deciphex, Ibex, PredxBio, and others, also working on digital pathology solutions.
+PathAI faces competition from companies such as Deciphex, Ibex, PredxBio, and others working on digital pathology solutions.
 The field is dynamic, with established healthcare companies and startups entering the space [^12^].

 > "PathAI has made substantial progress in improving pathology diagnostics."